If you’re looking for the best hunting e-bike in 2025, this list features electric bikes that are powerful, quiet, and built for tough terrain.

 Pros:

-• Six ride modes for full customization
+- Six ride modes for full control and versatility

 Cons: